-Book Review – The End of Alzheimer’s by Dale E. Bredesen, MD
+Book Review – The End of Alzheimer’s by Dr. Dale Bredesen

 Alzheimer’s disease is a grim disease that causes both the mind and body to deteriorate.
 In 1906, Dr. Aloysius Alzheimer identified plaques in the brain autopsy of a patient who had suffered from dementia, and in doing so he discovered what is generally thought to cause the symptoms of the disease that bears his name.
 These plaques, made from a protein called amyloid-beta, are thought to interfere with the functioning of our brains.